trillioneyes/slugmage/README.md

 ### Build Instructions
-There is currently only a build script for SBCL, and it's only been tested on Windows.
-I hope to fix both of these things soon.
+There is currently only a build script for SBCL.
+I hope to write a more portable and automatic script soon.

   1. Make sure you have quicklisp and lispbuilder-sdl.
   2. If you're on Windows, make sure `SDL.dll` is in the source directory.